ST7735 Arduino TFT Tutorial: SPI Wiring, Graphics, Text & SD Card Image Display

 The image below shows the output of printing txt and number on the screen.

-Drawing Lines, Circles, and Rectangles
+Drawing Lines, Rectangles and Circles

 The Adafruit GFX library includes functions to draw a variety of shapes, allowing you to create graphical interfaces or visual indicators on your display.